warmana/cloudant-docs-fork/source/includes/api/_document.md

 For tombstone removal,
 a suitable `validate_doc_update` function would work as follows:

 1. If the update is to apply a change to an existing document (`oldDoc`) within the target database, the function allows this by simply returning.
-This same test allows a tombstone to pass through the replication process correctly the first time it is encountered, to enable proper deletion of the document from the target database.
+The reason is that the update is to a document that was copied to the target database during the replication, but has subsequently changed in the source database during the replication.
+It is possible that the change is a 'Delete', which results in a tombstone record in the target database.
+The tombstone record is removed by a subsequent replication process at some point in the future.
 2. If the target database does _not_ have a copy of the current document, _and_ the update document has the `_deleted` property (indicating that it is a tombstone), then the update must be a tombstone _and_ it has been encountered before, so the update should be rejected.
 3. Finally, if the function has not yet returned or thrown an error, allow the update to replicate to the target database, as some other condition applies.